-In a sentence, I'd say I am a customer-oriented, DevOps and support engineer with deep infrastructure knowledge.
+In a sentence, I’d say I am a customer-oriented DevOps engineer with deep infrastructure knowledge.

 I love using my knowledge and skills to delight customers.
 I’ve worked for startups, higher ed, unicorn SaaS companies, and as a freelancer, too.
 My tenacity and dependability means I’ve been trusted with special projects, assignments, and leadership roles throughout my career.
 I’m driven to get to the bottom of whatever problem we’re facing and doing whatever’s necessary to make it right, all the while keeping a smile on my face, empathizing with the customer, and clearly communicating what’s going on.
 I’m highly skilled in process reengineering, automation, and communicating infrastructure and technical requirements to stakeholders.

 I strive for a more perfect internet and a more perfect world, and I’m motivated to cultivate empathy, grace, good faith, and kindness in tech.

 My skills are: SQL, bash & Python scripting, Rust, Debian & Fedora based Linux, Terraform/Ansible, Docker, Kubernetes, cloud orchestration, task scheduling, LDAP/AD, SDLC, Agile methodology (both kanban & scrum), technical writing, ticketing systems, version control, deploying, supporting, and building RESTful APIs, CI/CD (Drone CI, CodeBuild, etc) , continuous monitoring (esp. with New Relic APM and Infrastructure), AWS ECS, EBS, EC2, S3, AuroraDB/RDS, CloudWatch, etc., process re-engineering, Nginx/Apache, Node.js, Express.js, and networking.